How to Make Oolong Tea Properly in a Clay Teapot

 Brewing Oolong Tea Properly

-To make oolong tea properly, I don’t use a mug with an infuser or brew it in a ceramic teapot.
-I use a small clay teapot, which is traditionally used to brew oolong, black, and puerh teas.
+To make oolong tea properly, I use a small clay teapot, which is traditionally used to brew oolong, black, and puerh teas.

 There are a few reasons I use the clay teapot: